 You have your time slot, your adventure, everyone is at the table, dice are rolling and monsters are being slain.
+Like a 666 Casino scenario where your mind is running like a professional gambler in a game, nothing can stop you.
 And then it happens.
 You get off track, lose yourself in the role-play, the rules, the intra-party drama, have to answer questions from new players, or look something up only to realize that you’ve lost track of time.
 The clock ticks like the thunderous beat of the Tell Tale Heart, the players are looking at their watches, the other tables are disbanding…oh god!
 You haven’t even gotten to the “good part” yet!
 You’ve run out of time.
 It happens (or will) at some point, especially while DMing at conventions.
 But what can you do about it?
 Several things, it turns out.

 Optimally, you’ll want to be prepared; have read the adventure, understood the general gist of the quest and its role in the overarching plot, and have DMed it even just a little.
 One way to get the experience of the adventure under your belt is to run it as a stand-alone game at your local group’s next session or at the very least, volunteer to run or play in one of BMG’s “Slot 0” sessions.
 As either a player or a DM, you will see how the battle plans forged by the Adventurer’s League pan out, what works and what needs work.
 You’ll be familiar with what happens, what doesn’t happen, what should happen, and what should definitely not happen.
 This gives you an edge, like Bill Murray in Groundhog Day; you’ve been there and done that.
 This allows you the opportunity to to anticipate what might cause players confusion or angst, and come up with ways to clarify or mollify them.
 It will also give you a sense of how long the players can spend doing their own thing – interrogation, investigation, role-playing, tracking, etc. – before you have to nudge them along.